 AMC Outings & Events

-The Arizona Mountaineering Club has been teaching outdoor rock climbing for over 50 years.
+The Arizona Mountaineering Club has been teaching outdoor rock climbing for nearly 60 years.
 As an all-volunteer organization, AMC is able to offer the most comprehensive training at a very low cost to AMC members.
 For complete course details and the upcoming schedule, please see our Schools page at http://arizonamountaineeringclub.net/schools/.

-Basic Outdoor Rock Climbing - This rock school is for new climbers or anyone who learned from friends, but wants to fill in knowledge gaps and learn the current Best Practices in rock climbing and self-rescue basics over the course of 4 evenings and 3 all-day weekend sessions.
+Basic Outdoor Rock Climbing - This rock school is for new climbers, gym climbers wanting to transition to outdoor rock or anyone who learned from friends, but wants to fill in knowledge gaps.
+We'll learn the current Best Practices in rock climbing and self-rescue basics over the course of 4 evenings and 3 all-day weekend sessions.

 Anchors - This course is the next step for AMC Outdoor Rock Climbing grads.
-We will teach you how to safely and efficiently build trad and sport anchors for all aspects of climbing.
-Combined with the skills learned in the Outdoor Rock Climbing School, you will have the complete skill set required for safe top-rope climbing.
+You'll learn how to safely and efficiently build trad and sport anchors for all aspects of climbing.
+Combined with the skills learned in the Outdoor Rock Climbing School, you will have tall the skills required for safe top-rope climbing.